juju/docs/src/en/charms.md

-      Should probably link to charms-exposing.md instead of repeating The Scaling back section should just reference charms-scaling.html The Removing applications section should just reference charms-destroy.html
+      Should probably link to charms-exposing.md instead of repeating The Scaling back section should just reference charms-scaling.html The Removing applications section should just reference charms-destroy.html This looks like a journey/walkthrough.
+Consider making a real one and modifying this page Removing mediawiki gives the sense that we're back to square one but mariadb and haproxy are left dangling

 # Introduction to Juju Charms